The most common question I get on this site is: “I am x years old. I have y dollars in the bank. How do I invest my money?”

 Think about it this way – the first stock I bought I invested $3000, and I lost 80% of that money.
 That’s $2400.

 As a beginner investor, you’re bound to make mistakes.
-If this $600 can help you avoid a 80% loss on a $3000, it’s paid for itself more than 4 times over.
+If this course can help you avoid a 80% loss on a $3000, it’s paid for itself many times over.
 Think about how much you’re investing in the markets over a lifetime, and how much you can improve with a strong foundation.

 If you invest S$20,000 a year from 25 to 65, The difference between 5% a year and 7% a year over a 40 year investing period (25 to 65) is $2.5 million vs $4.2 million.
 That’s a whopping 68% difference, or S$1.7 million.